cockpit-project/cockpituous/sink/README.md

 The `"token"`, `"requests"`, and `"resource"` fields are mandatory.

 The `"resource"` and `"data"` values will be expanded.
-Any occurance of ":path" is replaced with a value from a previous request.
+Any occurrence of ":path" is replaced with a value from a previous request.
 The 'path' is a sequence of names, separated by "." characters.
 The first name is looked up among all the named results of previous requests,